 Revised: July 2020

-Below are common examples of students asking for modifications or exemption from student teaching and the University of Hartford Department of Education’s policy regarding those examples.
+Below are common examples of requests for modifications or exemptions from student teaching and the University of Hartford Department of Education’s policy regarding those examples.

 I. APPROVAL OF PRIOR EXPERIENCE TO WAIVE STUDENT TEACHING